joaoms/incRec/README.md

 # incRec

 This repository hosts the **Software library on stream based recommender systems**.
-This is part of my thesis dissertation done at the **Faculty of Engineering of the University of Porto**.
+It is fork of @Marko50's dissertation done at the **Faculty of Engineering of the University of Porto**.

 ## General Overview